urbit/urbit.org-reloaded/content/events/2021-03-04-developer-call-scaling-azimuth.md

 image = ""
 registration_url = "https://www.meetup.com/urbit-sf/events/276692816/"
 youtube = "CKuHXrdkIw0"
+description = ""
++++

-description = "Urbit engineer Philip Monk will be discussing the solution space to scaling Azimuth, the infrastructure for Urbit ID that's built on Ethereum.
+Urbit engineer Philip Monk will be discussing the solution space to scaling Azimuth, the infrastructure for Urbit ID that's built on Ethereum.

 Unless you're living under a rock, you know that Ethereum is thoroughly congested and, as a result the cost of working with it is quite high.
 Most pertinently for Urbit, this means that the cost of bringing new planets onto the network is unacceptably high.